 Chantry Academy celebrates continued success with GCSE results

-In English and maths, 66 per cent and 67 per cent of grades were at 4 or above respectively, with around half at grade 5 or above.
-There were also strong results in art, with 75 per cent of grades at 4 or above and in French, 80 per cent of students achieved a grade 4 or higher.
-Overall, Chantry Academy’s results show that attainment has improved in eight subjects from the previous year.
+There were also strong results in Art, with 85 per cent of grades at 4 or above and in Statistics, 91 per cent of students achieved a grade 4 or higher.
+Overall, Chantry Academy’s results show that attainment has improved in six subjects from the previous year.

-“These successful grades will allow Chantry Academy students the freedom to make their own choices about the next stage of their education – well done to all.”
+“These successful grades will give the students the freedom to make their own choices about the next stage of their education – well done to all.”

 There were a number of standout individual performances, in particular:

-- Amelia Sleczka achieved five of the prestigious grade 9s in English, maths, science and history, an 8, three A*s and two As.
+- Jake Barber achieved four of the prestigious grade 9s in Biology, Chemistry, Physics and Mathematics, a Distinction and two 7s.

-- Chloe Lynch achieved one 8, six 7s and two A*s.
+- Tao Simon achieved one 8, three distinctions and two 7s

 % of pupils with a good pass in English & Maths